Pipracil Side Effects

 Generic name: piperacillin

 Note: This document contains side effect information about piperacillin.
-Some of the dosage forms listed on this page may not apply to the brand name Pipracil.
+Some dosage forms listed on this page may not apply to the brand name Pipracil.

 This drug was generally well tolerated.
 Local side effects (after IV or IM injection) were most common.[Ref]